 - The Biosphere Reserve of Arganeraie (RBA), with an area of 2.5 million hectares in the South-West, declared in December 1998;

-- The Biosphere Reserve of Oasis South of Morocco (RBOSM), declared in 2000, at oases of southern Morocco, on an area of about 7,200,000 ha.
+- The Biosphere Reserve of the Oasis of southern Morocco (RBOSM), declared in 2000, at the oasis of southern Morocco, over an area of approximately 7,200,000 hectares;

-- The Biosphere Reserve of the Mediterranean Intercontinentale (RBIM), covering an area of nearly 1,000,000 ha, divided roughly equally between the two sides Moroccan and Spanish.
-The relevant part of Morocco is located at the Peninsula Tingitana (Province of Chefchaouen, Tetouan, fnideq, FahsAnjra and Larache).
+- The Intercontinental Biosphere Reserve of the Mediterranean (RBIM), extending over an area of almost 1,000,000 ha, divided almost equally between both Moroccan and Spanish banks.
+The part under the Morocco is located at the Tingitane peninsula (Province of Chefchaouen, Tetouan, fnideq, FahsAnjra and Larache);

 - A fourth Biosphere Reserve known as Biosphere Reserve of the Cédraie is envisaged in the Middle Atlas.
 It will include three national parks in Ifrane, the High Atlas Oriental and Khénifra once established on an area of about 500,000 ha and will declare the ecosystem "Cédraie of the Atlas" World Heritage.

 The protected areas in Morocco are managed by the Haut Commissariat aux Eaux Forêts et à la Lutte contre la Désertification.